RehMaar/haskell-code-obfuscator-prototype/README.md

    testString  = map toEnum [72, 101, 108, 108, 111, 33]
    ```
    Note: now we don't check if `Prelude.map` is hidden and redefined.
+   Note: maybe there are better ways to obfuscate strings.
 2. Basic do-notation into lambda form.
   ```
   TODO